Skip to main content

 Cardiovascular risk reduction

-Wegovy gained another FDA-approved use in March 2024.
-It’s now approved to lower the risk of serious heart-related events in adults who have heart disease and are considered either overweight or obese.
+Both versions of Wegovy are approved to lower the risk of serious heart-related events in adults who have heart disease and are considered either overweight or obese.
 Wegovy helps lower the risk of heart attacks, strokes, and heart-related death in this group.
-It’s the first weight-loss medication to be officially approved for this use.

 Phentermine isn’t approved or recommended for this purpose.